AnushkaJ25/basic-ml-projects/Iris-plant-leaf-detection-using-decision-tree/README.md

 ## Project Overview
 This project focuses on classifying iris flowers into three species (Setosa, Versicolor, and Virginica) based on leaf (sepal and petal) measurements.
-A Naive Bayes classifier is used to perform the classification.
+A Decision Tree classifier is used to perform the classification.

 ## Approach
 - Loaded and explored the Iris dataset
 - Performed data preprocessing and feature analysis
-- Trained a Naive Bayes classifier
+- Trained a Decision Tree classifier
-- Evaluated the model using classification metrics
+- Visualized and evaluated model performance

 ## Algorithm Used
-- Naive Bayes (Gaussian Naive Bayes)
+- Decision Tree Classifier

 ## Tools & Libraries
 - Python